glam-lab/degender-the-web/README.md

 ## Additional resources

 To learn more, you may wish to read:
-* [Understanding Non-Binary People: How to be Respectful and Supportive](https://transequality.org/issues/resources/understanding-non-binary-people-how-to-be-respectful-and-supportive) - A very concise guide provided by the National Center for Transgender Equality.F
+* [Understanding Non-Binary People: How to be Respectful and Supportive](https://transequality.org/issues/resources/understanding-non-binary-people-how-to-be-respectful-and-supportive) - A very concise guide provided by the National Center for Transgender Equality.
 * [I'm With 'They'](https://www.nytimes.com/2019/07/12/opinion/gender-neutral-pronouns.html) - Farhad Manjoo responds to reader comments, including many common objections.
 * [Why We Should All Use They/Them Pronouns](https://blogs.scientificamerican.com/voices/why-we-should-all-use-they-them-pronouns/) - An argument for the stronger claim that we should do away with gendered pronouns altogether.
 * [Actually, We Should _Not_ All Use They/Them Pronouns](https://blogs.scientificamerican.com/voices/actually-we-should-not-all-use-they-them-pronouns/) - An argument that we should continue to use gendered pronouns.